- Academic Calendar

 Step 3: Submit the form to the Veteran's Certifying Official, and if necessary, complete the Parent School Letter Request form.

-You need to complete and submit the Parent School Letter Request form if you are taking classes at another institution and having classes transferred back to Metropolitan State University.
+You need to complete and submit the Parent School Letter Request Form (.pdf) if you are taking classes at another institution and having classes transferred back to Metropolitan State University.

 Step 4: Meet and maintain the academic criteria